Uncovering axion-like particles in supernova gamma-ray spectra: Introduction

 A notable application of this mechanism is the strong bound, ${g_{a\gamma} \lesssim 4.2 \times 10^{-12}~\GeV^{-1}}$ for ${m_a < 4 \times 10^{-10}}$~eV~\cite{Hoof:2022xbe}, from the lack of a gamma-ray signal in the Gamma-Ray Spectrometer on the Solar Maximum Mission in coincidence with the neutrino signal from SN 1987A (see also~\cite{Payez:2014xsa} for a previous estimation of the bound).
 The physics potential of current gamma-ray detectors has been extensively explored in the past few years.
 In particular, it was shown that if a Galactic SN were to explode during the lifetime of the Large Area Telescope aboard the {\it Fermi}~satellite (hereinafter {\it Fermi}-LAT), one could probe the ALP parameter space significantly below the previous constraints, with a sensitivity down to ${g_{a\gamma}\gtrsim 2\times 10^{-12}~\GeV^{-1}}$ for ultralight ALPs and a SN placed in the Galactic center~\cite{Meyer:2016wrm}.
 Furthermore, a search for gamma-ray bursts from extragalactic SNe with {\it Fermi}-LAT has yielded the limit ${g_{a\gamma} < 2.6 \times 10^{-11}~\GeV^{-1}}$, for ALP masses ${m_a < 3 \times 10^{-10}~\eV}$, under the assumption of at least one SN occurring in the detector field of view~\cite{Meyer:2020vzy}.
 Finally, the cumulative emission of ALPs from all past CC SNe in the universe would produce a diffuse ALP flux, whose conversion into photons in the Galactic magnetic field can lead to a potentially detectable diffuse gamma-ray flux at MeV energies.
 Using recent measurements of the diffuse gamma-ray flux observed by {\it Fermi}-LAT one can set the bound $g_{a\gamma} \lesssim 3.8 \times 10^{-11}$~GeV$^{-1}$ for $m_a \ll 10^{-11}$~eV~\cite{Calore:2020tjw,Calore:2021hhn}.

 In this paper, we explore the sensitivity of \fermi-LAT to the detection of a gamma-ray signal induced by ALPs emitted from a Galactic SN.
-In particular, we will demonstrate that a detection of such a signal would provide a unique opportunity to precisely reconstruct the properties of ALPs, such as the ALP-photon coupling and the average energy of their spectrum.\footnote{Following a similar rationale, some of the authors have analyzed the sensitivity to heavy, MeV-scale, ALPs from SNe in Ref.~\cite{Muller:2023vjm}.}
+In particular, we will demonstrate that a detection of such a signal, in coincidence with the SN neutrino burst, would represent a hint for new physics, providing a unique opportunity to reveal the existence of ALPs and precisely reconstruct their properties, such as the ALP-photon coupling and the average energy of their spectrum.\footnote{Following a similar rationale, some of the authors have analyzed the sensitivity to heavy, MeV-scale, ALPs from SNe in Ref.~\cite{Muller:2023vjm}.}

 Our work follows this structure.
 In Sec.~\ref{sec:alp_gamma_conv}, we characterize the initial SN ALP flux, the ALP-photon conversion in the Galactic magnetic field and the observable gamma-ray flux.
 In Sec.~\ref{sec:fermi_analysis}, we assess the capability of \emph{Fermi}-LAT to reconstruct the ALP parameters after the observation of a gamma-ray signal from a Galactic SN explosion.
 The results of this analysis are discussed in Sec.~\ref{sec:results}.
 Finally, in Sec.~\ref{sec:conclusions} we summarize and conclude.